nextmv-io/community-apps/python-tr-ortools-region-allocation/README.md

 existing code.
 Find the `POST TRACKED RUN TO NEXTMV PLATFORM` comment in `main.py` to see where the tracked run is created.

+## Problem description

+This model solves the region to hub allocation problem.
+I.e., given a set of regions with certain demands and a set of hubs with certain capacities, the goal is to assign each region to a hub such that the total demand of the regions assigned to a hub does not exceed the hub's capacity.
+The objective is to keep the regions as close to their assigned hub as possible.

 ## Run the example

 1. Install packages.